jrbourbeau/dagmanager/README.md

 `git clone https://github.com/jrbourbeau/dagmanager.git`

-Make sure to add the path to the dagmanager repository to your system's `PYTHONPATH`.
+Make sure the path to the dagmanager repository to your system's `PYTHONPATH`.